-Fifteenth Chancellor of the University of Mississippi; Professor, University of Mississippi School of Law; received the Distinguished American Award from the National Football Foundation and the National Football League Career Achievement Award; lead the revitalization of the University of Mississippi through increased student enrollment, campus enhancement projects, new educational programs, expanded research funding, and greatly increased endowment from private donors; alumnus of the University of Mississippi.
+Fifteenth Chancellor of the University of Mississippi; Professor, University of Mississippi School of Law; received the Distinguished American Award from the National Football Foundation and the National Football League Career Achievement Award; led the revitalization of the University of Mississippi through increased student enrollment, campus enhancement projects, new educational programs, expanded research funding, and greatly increased endowment from private donors; alumnus of the University of Mississippi.

-Robert P. Moses
+Robert P. Moses (deceased)

 Developer of The Algebra Project, a program to help minority students learn the fundamentals of mathematics; co-author, with Charles E. Cobb, Jr., of Radical Equations—Organizing Math Literacy in America’s Schools; civil rights movement organizer; former Field Secretary for the Student Nonviolent Coordinating Committee; helped organize the Mississippi Freedom Democratic Party; undergraduate alumnus of Hamilton College.

-William F. Winter
+William F. Winter (deceased)